The Division on Queer Criminology is an official division of the American Society of Criminology.

 In March 2019, enough signatures were obtained from ASC members to request a formal action by the Executive Board to create a Division on Queer Criminology.

-While awaiting approval, committees have been created to organize and manage the creation of the DQC constitution & bylaws, manage social media, organize networking events, mentor students, and prepare for the annual meetings.
+While awaiting approval, committees were created to organize and manage the creation of the DQC constitution & bylaws, manage social media, organize networking events, mentor students, and prepare for the annual meetings.

 - Angela Dwyer, Co-Chair